GDPR Compliant AI Consulting: How Multi-Provider Support Unlocks the European Market

 Audity supports Anthropic Claude, OpenAI, Google Gemini, and Mistral model families.
 That's not a flex.
 It's a structural requirement for doing compliant consulting across jurisdictions.

-The point isn't that one provider is "better."
-The point is that different clients require different data handling architectures.
-A platform that locks you into a single provider locks you out of any client whose compliance requirements don't match that provider's terms.
+Different clients require different data handling architectures.
+A platform that locks your team into a single provider locks the firm out of any client whose compliance requirements don't match that provider's terms.
+And when the team is locked out, the founder gets pulled in to negotiate exceptions.

 How Routing EU Workloads to Compliant Providers Works in Practice

-The consultant selects the model family before the engagement begins.
+The associate selects the model family before the engagement begins, with the routing logic encoded by the firm's methodology.
 EU client with strict data residency requirements?
 Route to Mistral or Claude via an EU-hosted endpoint.
 US-based client with no specific compliance constraints?
 Use whichever model produces the best output for that engagement type.

 This isn't about toggling a setting.
-It's about giving the consultant a defensible answer when the compliance officer asks: "Where does our data go?"
+It's about giving the consultant in the room (not just the founder) a defensible answer when the compliance officer asks: "Where does our data go?"
 The answer becomes: "Your data processes on [specific provider], in [specific region], under [specific DPA terms]."
-That's a conversation-closer, not a conversation-starter.
+That's a conversation-closer, and it doesn't require the lead consultant to be on the call.

 The Second Problem: Analysis Quality Is Not Consistent Across Models